intelsdi-x/swan/misc/snap-on-docker/README.md

-Running snapd with cassandra publisher and cassandra database
+Running snapteld with cassandra publisher and cassandra database
 =============================================================

 First of all you will need a snap-plugin-publisher-cassandra binary.
 As of writing you will need to compile it manually using version 0.13-beta of snap (the version number is **really important**).
 Once compiled it should be copied to `snap-on-docker/snap`.